1:1 Private Yoga and Yoga Therapy

 Dharana - Meditation

-It is stated in the Ancient Yogic Text, The Yoga Sutra of Patanjali, that the purpose of the physical Yoga postures (Asana) is to enable us to sit comfortably for long periods of time so that the physical body does not distract the focused mind during meditation.
+It is stated in the ancient yogic text The Yoga Sutra of Patanjali that the purpose of the physical yoga postures (Asana) is to enable us to sit comfortably for long periods of time so that the physical body does not distract the focused mind during meditation.

-Bhavana - Visualization
+Bhavana - Mental Focus

 Chakra and Nadi - Subtle Energy Body

 Rather than focusing specifically on one symptom, we as Yoga Therapists aim to bring relief to the most pressing symptoms then examine deeper into the other systems so that we create an environment in the body where all systems can once again communicate and work together in a harmonious state.
-It is for this reason that Yoga Therapy is a very effective, powerful and accurate form of therapy when applied correctly and practiced regularly by the practitioner.
+The ultimate goal is always balance.